WCAT (Vermont): History

 The station changed its call sign to WKDR on June 1, 1993.
 The WKDR calls originated on the AM 1070 frequency, licensed to Plattsburgh, New York (which now operates as WJMP), and the move benefited WKDR, since its previous position operates only in the daytime, protecting the former 50,000-watt clear channel (1-B) station, CBA in Moncton, New Brunswick.

 The station changed its call letters to WVAA on September 24, 2002, and to WCAT on August 21, 2006.

 WCAT, as a sports radio station, switched affiliations from ESPN Radio to Fox Sports Radio on January 1, 2011.
-The ESPN affiliation has moved to FM 101.3 WCPV.
-Through much of 2011, WCAT broadcast a sports talk format simulcast with sister stations WRSA (1420 AM) and WFAD (1490 AM) as "Fox Sports Vermont."
-By the end of the year, it had switched to an oldies music format simulcast with co-owned WIFY in Addison as "Cruisin' 93.7."
+The ESPN affiliation moved to WCPV (101.3 FM).
+Through much of 2011, WCAT broadcast a sports talk format simulcast with sister stations WRSA (1420 AM) and WFAD (1490 AM) as "Fox Sports Vermont".
+By the end of the year, it had switched to an oldies music format simulcast with co-owned WIFY in Addison as "Cruisin' 93.7".

 On September 1, 2014, WCAT (with sister station WRSA) dropped the simulcast with WIFY and switched to a comedy radio format.
 The two stations returned to oldies in July 2015.
 In early January 2017, WCAT and WRSA both went dark.
-The oldies format relocated to AM 1070 WPLB, which several months earlier had been sold by WCAT owner Northeast Broadcasting.
+The oldies format relocated to WPLB (1070 AM), which several months earlier had been sold by WCAT owner Northeast Broadcasting.

-On January 9, 2017, WCAT returned to the air, launching a business news format, also heard on FM translator 98.3 and co-owned 1420 WRSA.
+On January 9, 2017, WCAT returned to the air, launching a business news format, also heard on FM translator 98.3 and co-owned WRSA.

 WCAT's license was surrendered on November 1, 2022.
+The Federal Communications Commission cancelled it on the same day.